Anass-Fajoui/FGE_WebAPP/README.md

    Open your MySQL Workbench and import the database file `fge.sql` from the repository.

 4. **Run the Web App**
-   Open a new terminal, navigate to the repository folder:
+   Make sure you are in the repository folder, if not:
    ```bash
    cd FGE_WebAPP
    ```